EAGLE-BPN/EagleEpidoc/README.md

 Sample files from Eagle projects going to Epidoc: for people with more experience to check

-Schema... v.1.0 is a text file actually where we ask projects to export their databases.
+schema-example v.1.0 is a text file actually where we ask projects to export their databases.
 That is way there are comments into attributes...

 the mapping of all databases can be found here: http://goo.gl/VNxFDs